JLM2627/hardware/react-hardware/README.md

+I used The ATL wdi12 GitHub repo solution for assistance, including the instructors notes.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>